Isn’t getting a raise a great feeling?

 After all, you’ve received some extra money in your wallet and there’s nothing wrong with celebrating over a nice dinner with friends or family.

 However, when it comes to managing that extra money each month, most Americans will encounter the temptation to spend it.

-The problem most Americans will encounter is the temptation to spend this extra income.
-If you don’t manage your money wisely it will quickly become a part of the monthly cash outflow and disappear in the grocery store or at your local restaurant.
-Rather, don’t look at this tax break as a bonus you can freely spend.
-It’s a one year opportunity to help achieve some of your most important financial goals.
+If you don’t manage your money wisely it will quickly become a part of your monthly cash outflow and disappear in the grocery store or at your local restaurant.

-Here are a few ideas on how to use your tax break wisely:
+Here are a few ideas on what to do when you get a raise:

-Some people have found it difficult to give more money because of the recent economic downturn.
+Some people have found it difficult to give more in recent years, especially with a softer economy.
 This has resulted in churches and other ministries suffering and having to make expense cuts.
 If you’ve had to cut back on your giving now is the time to focus on helping support your local church or other nonprofit organization.
 Remember, your giving is tax deductible so you’re saving even more.

 If your emergency savings account is lacking or has dwindled away, the opportunity for savings is equally as good.
 Begin saving immediately if you don’t have at least $1000 in your savings account.
 A $1000 will protect you against most unplanned situations or sudden repairs to your car or house.
 Obviously, this amount doesn’t do you much good during a job lay off, so you need to commit to saving consistently each month until you have 3 – 6 months put back (according to Dave Ramsey).